kisswiki/kisswiki/src/non-it/self_improvement.md

 also forgetting curve

-did you know like the forgetting curve

-says that if you learn something once

-within 48 hours 80% of it is gone
+did you know like **the forgetting curve says that if you learn something once within 48 hours 80% of it is gone**.

 80% so you listen to a show you watch